darklang/docs/docs/packages.md

 ## Upcoming Packages

-If you would use one of the following packages, please mention in the community to help us prioritize.

-- Twilio
-- Twitter
-- Stripe
-- Mailgun
-- Mandrill
-- Mailchimp
-- Airtable
-- Freshdesk
+We have some ideas of packages we intend to implement, but would love to hear what would be most useful.

 ## Contributions

-If you'd like to share a function to the community before we're able to share, please send us a link to the function and we will review.
+If you'd like to share a function to the community, please send us a link to the function and we will set it up to be shared back!
+We love contributions for third party APIs.